Solomon Islands country brief

 Solomon Islands experienced severe economic contraction and stagnation over the period of the ethnic conflict (1998-2003).
 During the deployment of RAMSI (2003-2017) Solomon Islands had relatively consistent economic growth.
-Economic growth was approximately 1.2 per cent in 2019.
-However, major constraints to growth and private sector investment remain, including poor infrastructure, under-developed labour skills, high utility costs, land tenure issues, and limited public administration and financial management capacity, which have been exacerbated by the impact of COVID-19.
+In 2020, the COVID-19 pandemic impacted on Solomon Islands economy with GDP growth estimated(1) to have declined to -4.3 per cent, with a pickup in growth to 1.5 per cent projected for 2021.
+Major constraints to growth and private sector investment remain, including poor infrastructure, under-developed labour skills, high utility costs, land tenure issues, and limited public administration and financial management capacity, which have been exacerbated by the impact of COVID-19.

 Trade and investment